cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/installing-cluster.md

 cfy_manager generate-test-cert -s <rabbitmq server 3 ip>,<rabbitmq server 3 hostname>
 ```

-**For production please use proper CA (e.g. a company CA).**
+**For production, please use proper CA (e.g. a company CA).**

-On the examples in this documentation we used single CA.
+On the examples in this page we use single CA.

 ## Installing Services
 The Cloudify Manager cluster best-practice consists of three main services: PostgreSQL Database, RabbitMQ, and a Cloudify Management Service.